trust-mfn-berlin/animals-as-objects/vault/help.file structure.md

 ![Frontmatter](images/help/interface/editor-frontmatter.jpg)

 At the beginning of the file, we have a collection of fields that contain meta-information about our file.
-Frontmatter is wrapped inside the `---` present at the top and bottom of this section.
-These can be edited later in the CMS. **Do not insert any new line breaks here or the file won't be readable by the CMS**
+This "Frontmatter" is wrapped inside the `---` dividers present at the top and bottom of this section.
+The contents of these fields can be edited later in the CMS. **Important: Do not insert any new line breaks or move the dividers `---` here, or the file won't be readable by the CMS**

 |Field name|Description|
 |----------|-----------|